jfdona23/jfdona23/README.md

 ### Welcome to my repo! 👋

-I'm Juan Fernando and I'm a passionate and curious creature that's always looking to learn something interesting and new. \
+I'm Juan Fernando and I'm a passionate and curious person who's always looking to learn something interesting and new. \
-Currently I'm working as a Infrastructure Consultant in one of the greatest places to work here in Spain!. \
+Currently, I work as a Tech Lead and Infrastructure Consultant in Barcelona, Spain. \
-In my free time I try to expand my horizons, gain new skills or learn about new technologies that could be helpful for the team, and also for my own personal and professional growth. \
+In my free time I enjoy watching series, having a coffee outside, reading, going for a walk or playing videogames. \
 I'm a chatty person so feel free to reach out and let's have a (virtual) coffee!

 <!--